 - Stunning at the colourful marina

-- Join the crows at the Piazza del Duomo (the main square)
+- Joined the crowds at the Piazza del Duomo (the main square)

-Form the Piazza Municipio, we turned toward the seaside.
-The main road (SS163) next to the seaside is very busy.
+The main road (SS163) next to the waterfront is busy.
 The pretty promenade next to the beach had a few pedestrians.
 Trees and potteries line up the walkway.
-Outdoor settings of some restaurants are ready to welcome the first guest.
+The outdoor settings of some restaurants are ready to welcome the first guest.
 The beach club owners were busy preparing the beach setting and flattening the sands.
 The clear water of the Tyrrhenian Sea touched the beach gently.
-A truly silent moment before the mass tourists arrived!

 Stunning at the colourful marina

-Nowadays, Amalfi is a popular cruise destination, especially for luxury cruise lines.
-On that day, our favourite Azamara Cruise arrived.
-In the waterfront, many private boat owners were waiting for the busy of the day.
-They offer small boats as well as yachts, from simple ones to the luxury ones.
+On the waterfront, many private boat owners were waiting for the business of the day.
+They rent out small boats as well as yachts, from simple ones to luxury ones.
 To charter one luxury one, the starting price is around 500 Euro per day plus fuel cost.
-If the owner drives the yacht for you, extra cost applies.
-It is also an unforgettable experience to see town from the sea.
-The following tours are very popular along the Amalfi coast area.
+If the owner drives the yacht for you, extra charges apply.
+It would be an unforgettable experience to see the town from the sea.

-Join the crows at the Piazza del Duomo (the main square in Amalfi)
+Joined the crowds at the Piazza del Duomo (the main square in Amalfi)

 Sidewalk cafes and elegant shops are around the main square.
-The Majority of travellers spend time there, eating, drinking, and doing shopping.
-We tried the typical Italian ice-cream and bought some Lemon products, such as lemon soup and several packs of lemon-flavoured sweets.
-The most famous local product is, however, the Limoncello, a type of sweet liqueur made from lemons.
-We tried the one mixed with pistachio flavour.
-The Liquor contains around 17% of alcohol, but the fruity Lemon taste and the rich aroma of the pistachio reduce the alcohol effect.
+The Majority of travelers spend time there, eating, drinking, and doing shopping.
+We tried the typical Italian ice-cream and bought lemon soaps and two packs of lemon-flavoured sweets.

 The most eye-catch site near the main square is Saint Andrew’s Cathedral.
 Around 60 steps of staircases lead the way up to Saint Andrew’s Cathedral.
-Date back to the 11th century, the cathedral also combines some of the Arabian patterns which reflect Amalfi’s important commercial role during medieval times.
-Its façade is Byzantine in style and is adorned with various paintings of saints.
+Date back to the 11th century, the cathedral also combines some of the Arabian patterns, which reflect Amalfi’s important commercial role during medieval times.
+Its façade is Byzantine in style with various paintings of saints.
 Michelangelo Naccherino, a student of Michelangelo, sculpted the bronze statue of Saint Andrew in the cathedral.
-In 1206, Pietro Capuano brought Saint Andrew’s relics to Amalfi from Constantinople after the completion of the cathedral.
-You can see a golden reliquary which originally housed his skull and another one used for processions through Amalfi on holy days.

-The famous cathedral in Romanesque-Baroque style and the elegant buildings around the square are certainly the must-see sites for the majority of tourists.
+The famous cathedral in Romanesque-Baroque style and the elegant buildings around the square are certainly the must-sees.
 However, we discovered the traditional streets and alleys are more attractive because of their layout and the clustered houses.
-They are the main part of the Amalfi’s townscape.
-Such streets and alleys are on both sides of the main streets.
+Such streets and alleys are on both sides of the main road.
 Randomly, we turned into a backstreet where it marked as “Up to the Ancient Staircases” and is opposite the street Salita d’Ancora.

 The staircase leads to the Amalfi neighbourhood.
 Hidden behind the doorways are some local restaurants whose tables occupy nearly two-third of the narrow staircases.
-I can imagine a suggestive atmosphere in the evening when all the restaurants are busy.
-Hotels and restaurants dominant this area.
-We passed the restaurant Da Memè, Ristorante Pizzeria II Teatro, and Trattoria San Giuseppe, and arrived at a small square, Piazza dei Dogi, which are surrounded by various types of local restaurants.
-This is, in fact, one of the best things to do in Amalfi.
+I could imagine a suggestive atmosphere in the evening when all the restaurants are busy.
+The whole area is full of hotels and restaurants.
+We passed the restaurant Da Memè, Ristorante Pizzeria II Teatro, and Trattoria San Giuseppe, and came to a small square, Piazza dei Dogi, which are surrounded by various types of local restaurants.

-Among many things to do in Amalfi, I would suggest having a walk around the cathedral.
 On both sides of the cathedral are the staircases directing to other interesting sites.
 Both staircases start from the main square, next to the foot of the cathedral.
-The loop walk begins from the staircases from one side of the cathedral and returns to the staircases on the other side.
+The loop walk begins from one side of the cathedral and returns to the staircases on the other side.
 It takes less than an hour to complete the loop walk.